nanu2000/Light-Show-Engine/README.md

 * Double check CMakeSettings like SDL2_DIR and GNS_LIB_DIR, they should both point to their library directories.
 * In Windows, the populate_all scripts need to be supplied with VsDevCmd.bat.
 The path for VsDevCmd.bat differs on each version of visual studio.

+## Documentation
+The documentation for this project is located [here](https://nanu2000.github.io/Light-Show-Boilerplate/index.html).
+(Special thanks to DoxyGen.)

 ## Built With
 * Bullet3
 * SDL2